MNaguib2611/coding_challenge/README.md

 ## PS

-there is a postman collection file included in the project root directory containing all the endpoints
+there is a directory called helper_files containing:

+1. postman collection file containing all the endpoints
+2. input_example.csv
+3. order_log00.csv